cairo-book/cairo-book/src/ch99-00-02-contract-dispatcher-library-dispatcher-and-system-calls.md

 To effectively break down the concepts in this chapter, we are going to be using the IERC20 interface from the previous chapter (refer to Listing 9-1):

 ## Contract Dispatcher
-Contracts annotated with the `#[abi]` attribute are programmed to automatically generate and export the relevant dispatcher logic on compilation.
+Traits annotated with the `#[abi]` attribute are programmed to automatically generate and export the relevant dispatcher logic on compilation.
 The compiler also generates a new trait, two new structs (one for contract calls, and the other for library calls) and their implementation of this trait.
 Our interface is expanded into something like this:

 ```rust
 trait IERC20DispatcherTrait<T> {